About Dig Local Network

 We connect people to better food.

-We believe that community gardens, farmers’ markets, and nutrition education are sustainable routes to a future where everyone can eat better.
-We think access to good nutritious food is a human right regardless of a person’s location or economic level.
+We support local farmers, empower families with hands-on learning, and cultivate food equity through education and accessibility by way of community gardens, farmers’ markets, and nutrition education.
+With these sustainable routes, we envision a future where everyone can eat better.
+Access to good, nutritious food is a human right, regardless of a person’s location or economic status.

 A history of growing together…